 - Stuff the chicken cavity with the onion, garlic cloves, and sprig of fresh rosemary.

 - Place the chicken, breast side up, in the dutch oven.
 Drizzle the melted butter over the surface of the chicken.

 - Combine the smoked paprika, black pepper, and mineral salt in a small bowl.
 Mix well and sprinkle over the surface of the chicken, taking care to get the wings and legs as well.

 - Place the lid on the dutch oven and place into the preheated oven.

-- Bake for 70-90 minutes with the lid on, depending on the size of the chicken.
-If the chicken is on the smaller end, bake for 70, for chickens close to 5lbs, bake for 90 minutes.
+- Cook for 60-90 minutes with the lid on, depending on the size of the chicken.
+If the chicken is on the smaller end, cook for 60, for chickens close to 5lbs, bake for 90 minutes.

-- Remove the chicken from the dutch oven to a plate and serve!
+- Remove the chicken from the dutch oven to a plate, cool for 5 minutes, and then serve.
 You can also serve directly in the dutch oven if you have a sturdy heatproof trivet for your kitchen table.

 Internal temperature: A good way to make sure you don’t over bake your chicken is to check the internal temperature.
 The finished whole chicken needs to have an minimum temperature of 185ºF (individual pieces must reach 165ºF)..

 Making bone broth: You can either add the bones to an Instant Pot and make an Instant Pot bone broth, OR add all of the bones back into the dutch oven and make it right in there.

 Nutrition Information:Yield: 10 Serving Size: 1/10 of Recipe

 Amount Per Serving: Calories: 571Total Fat: 33gSaturated Fat: 10gTrans Fat: 0gUnsaturated Fat: 20gCholesterol: 206mgSodium: 416mgCarbohydrates: 2gFiber: 0gSugar: 1gProtein: 62g